ibanez-comvex/digima-design-system/docs/patterns/profiles.md

 ### Minimized

 When minimized only the header of the widget is visible.
-The wight of the widget is also reduced.
+The width of the widget is also reduced.

 {% include images.html name="widget-behavior-minimize" %}